jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Revision history:
 ______________________________________________________________________________________
+xxxx
+Due to some new features used, requires Igor 6.34 or higher Modification fro Flyscans in 2016-02
+Recasted internally use of folders, this is likely incompatible change backwards, so you need to reopen the Data reduction in old experiments.

 1.88 3/5/3016
 Added panel scaling on most large panels
 Fixed bug for names which were liberal - e.g. with decimal point in name.
 Was failing to load them.